Skip to content

 What do out-of-state companies need to know before hiring in Maryland?

-Maryland has no state-level paid family leave tax or state disability insurance as of 2026.
-The payroll tax layer is simpler than California or New York.
+Maryland has no state-level paid family leave payroll tax or state disability insurance in 2026, though FAMLI contributions begin 1 January 2027 (0.9% of wages, split equally between employer and employee, and employers with fewer than 15 total employees remit only the employee half).
+The payroll tax layer is simpler than California or New York for now.
 The county piggyback rate is the variable most out-of-state employers underestimate at quote stage.

 Three things that catch first-time Maryland employers off guard.
-First, the county rate is based on residency, not work location.
+First, the county rate is based on residency, not work location, and the maximum county rate rose to 3.30% for 2026 (Kent and Dorchester counties).
 A Baltimore City resident working fully remotely for a Texas company still owes 3.20% local tax, withheld by whoever is the employer of record.
 Second, Maryland has no reciprocity agreement with all its neighbours for withholding purposes; if your employee splits time between Maryland and another state, you may need to allocate withholding across both.
-Third, the two new top income tax brackets (6.25% and 6.50%) apply from 1st January 2025 and require updated MW507s for high earners who may have elected out of adequate withholding before the brackets existed.
+Third, the two new top income tax brackets (6.25% and 6.50%) apply from 1st January 2025 and require updated MW507s for high earners; the same 2025 budget bill also added a 2% surcharge on net capital gains for individuals with federal AGI above $350,000, which can affect employees with significant equity compensation.

 Maryland's UI wage base of $8,500 is one of the lowest in the country.
-The maximum annual UI cost per employee at the new employer rate is $221.
+At the top of the new-employer band (2.6%) the annual UI cost is $221 per employee; at the bottom of the band (1.0%) it is $85.
 Compliance cost is low; administrative cost of missing BEACON deadlines (1.5%/month + $35/late report, plus loss of the maximum UI rate exemption) is high relative to the small dollar amounts at stake.

-Maryland minimum wage is $15.00/hour statewide.
+Maryland minimum wage is $15.00/hour statewide (see Maryland DLLR wage and hour rules).
 Teamed handles new-hire reporting (Maryland New Hire Registry), MW507 collection, quarterly BEACON filings, and annual MW508 reconciliation for every Maryland employee.
 You have a real human contact, an actual Teamed operations specialist, not a portal and a chatbot.
-Questions about county allocation, MW507 correction, or UI rate challenges go to a named person, not a support queue.
+Questions about county allocation, MW507 correction, or UI rate challenges go to an actual person, not a chatbot or a pooled queue.

 A note from Tom Price-Daniel